sesartrumpet/cs386-pennypilot/Reports/Report6.md

 - conducted practice presentation run

 Manjot:
-Discussed and completed presentation and D3.
+- Discussed and completed presentation and D3.
-Practiced presentation with others.
+- Practiced presentation with others.

 Elijah:

 Kyle:
+- Organized group meeting
+- Created UML Class Diagram for deliverable 3
+- Assisted with the rest of deliverable 3
+- Worked on midterm presentation
+- Practiced presentation

 Sesar: